 Kids will have an awesome time building popular 2D and 3D shapes with these free STEM task cards!
-Just like our mega pack of toothpick structures and famous landmark cards, these STEM challenges use simple materials so you can easily create a STEM center or Makerspace.

 This post contains Amazon affiliate links.